majidaldo/GTK3webserver/README.md

 * [this](https://github.com/matplotlib/matplotlib/pull/4093) change if you want to display gtk3-backended matplotlib

 random notes:
+* boweb is latest source but i'm too lazy to merge it back to the master
 * need to chmod +x the start_display.sh and display.sh